 If you are the micromanager but haven’t considered the impact of this on your team before, try to take this piece of advice from the article.
 “The bottom line is: you need to stop.
 It’s harming your team’s morale and – ultimately – their productivity.”

-If you have a micromanaging boss, the Harvest Business Review can help with that too; they say:
+If you have a micromanaging boss, the Harvard Business Review can help with that too; they say:

 - Do everything you can to gain the micromanager’s trust